Parkinson’s disease and glutathione

 The therapy involves a simple intravenous infusion of glutathione over an approximate 30-minute period.
 Most patients can expect to see immediate improvements in gait, balance, motor coordination and mood.

-There is a video available through Dr. Perlmutter’s website VISIT HERE which illustrates patient gait, balance and motor coordination both before and directly after the glutathione infusion.
-The dramatic effects noted in the video include footage of patients who were completely unable to turn 180 degrees prior to the glutathione infusion walking and turning with ease afterward.
+There was a video available through Dr. Perlmutter’s website that illustrated patient gait, balance and motor coordination both before and directly after the glutathione infusion.
+The dramatic effects noted in the video included footage of patients who were completely unable to turn 180 degrees prior to the glutathione infusion walking and turning with ease afterward.
 All patients showed marked quickening of gait and noticeably improved balance.
 One woman who had exhibited the typical mask-like facial expression of advanced PD could smile easily after her glutathione treatment.

 How might glutathione work in the treatment of PD?
 Can oxidative stress play a role the genesis of PD?
 Glutathione is a potent antioxidant that is capable of penetrating the central nervous system (brain).
 According to Dr. David Perlmutter’s research on alterations in glutathione levels, there seems to be both a clinical and neuropathological difference in PD patients treated with IV glutathione versus control groups.
 Dr. Perlmutter measured both glutathione levels and oxidized glutathione levels primarily in the substantia nigra (portion of the brain most affected in PD) in PD patients and in control groups.
 Glutathione levels were reduced approximately 40 percent and oxidized glutathione was increased approximately 29 percent in the patients with PD.
 As he points out, this altered glutathione/oxidized glutathione ratio in the substantia nigra suggests that oxidative stress may be a component in the pathogenesis of nigral cell death in PD.